josdejong/ducktype/README.md

 Where:
 - `type` can be:
-  - a basic type.
+  - A basic type.
 Choose from `Array`, `Boolean`, `Date`, `Function`, `Number`, `Object`, `RegExp`, `String`, `null`, `undefined`.
-  - another ducktype.
+  - Another ducktype.
-  - an object.
+  - An object.
 All properties of the object will be checked.
-Each property again can be a basic type, ducktype, object, or array.
+Each property can be a basic type, ducktype, object, or array.
-  - an array.
+  - An array.
-    An array can have zero, one or multiple elements which again can be a basic type, ducktype, object, or array.
+    An array can have zero, one or multiple elements which can be a basic type, ducktype, object, or array.
     Providing an array with *zero* elements will just return a `ducktype(Array)`.
     Providing an array with *one* element will return a ducktype which will test each of tested arrays elements against the given type, for example `ducktype([Number]).test(1, 2, 3)`.
-    Providing an array with multiple elements will validate the length of the tested array, and validate each of the array elements one to one against the provided types.
+    Providing an array with *multiple* elements will validate the length of the tested array, and validate each of the array elements one to one against the provided types.
 This can be used to test the number and type of function arguments.
 Example: `ducktype([Number, String]).test(2, 'str')`.